 42 Carlton Place, by appointment to May 7th.

 Merlin James has studied and championed Charchoune for many years, organising several projects internationally (see below), including an exhibition at Mummery+Schnelle, London, in 2008-9.
 The present show will feature many works not seen previously, and will highlight the 1930s and the 1960s.

 Hutte Blanche 1931, oil on board, 37 x 45 cm

 The 30s are sometimes said to have been a low point for Charchoune’s painting, when he exhibited little, lacked artistic direction and concentrated instead on his poetry and prose writing.
 The present exhibition seeks to show that, despite severe economic pressures, the inter-war period was in fact highly experimental and creative time for Charchoune as an artist.
 He was simultaneously making esoteric, quasi-theosophical compositions, startling drip and spatter paintings that anticipate abstract expressionism, and poetic landscapes.

 After WWII Charchoune was represented by a dealer who favoured consistent, decorative abstractions, and his work became less distinct from a mass of rather diluted Ecole de Paris modernism.
-It was in the 1960s, with meditative, impastoed ‘process’ monochromes, that he would again enter a highly individual and creative phase.
-The exhibition will feature several examples of these works, that the artist considered visual parallels to music, sometimes radically minimal, and sometimes close to script.
+It was towards the 1960s, with meditative, impastoed ‘process’ monochromes, that he would again enter a highly individual and creative phase.
+The exhibition will feature examples of these works, sometimes radically minimal, and sometimes close to script. that the artist considered visual parallels to music.